Cognigy/Documentation/docs/en/docs/ai/flow-nodes/ai-copilot/secure-forms-tile.md

 The usage scenario from the user's perspective is as follows:

 1. A human agent initiates the process by clicking a button in the AI Copilot widget.
-2. The end user (cardholder) receives a link to an xApp which will show a credit-card form.
-The end-user can enter credit-card data and submit it.
-The data will be stored in our PCI certified secure forms application and the human agent will receive a notification that the data has been stored.
+2. The end user (cardholder) receives a link to an xApp that displays a credit card form.
+The end user can then enter credit card data and submit it.
+The data will be securely stored in the Cognigy PCI Vault application, and the human agent will receive a notification confirming the successful storage of the data.
-3. The human agent needs to ask the end-user for a passphrase which the end-user has received after submitting the credit-card data.
-The human agent can unlock and read respective data via the passphrase.
+3. The human agent needs to request a PIN from the end user, which the end user has received after submitting the credit card data.
+The human agent can use the PIN to unlock and access the respective data.

 ## More Information